adobe-uxp/devtools-cli/packages/uxp-devtools-cli/README.md

 ## Installation

+#### NOTE: Install via package manager(npm)is not supported right now.
+Please follow the manual instructions provided below for install

 ### Manual installation

 - Note that on Windows you need to run these commands in `PowerShell` or `Command Prompt`.